RaviduHM99/EN3030_CSD_SC_RV32I_Processor/README.md

 # EN3030_CSD_SC_RV32I_Processor
-This project is done as a part of continuous assessment of EN3030 module.
+This project is a part of the continuous assessment of the EN3030 module.